 Appropriately Uses Anti-Anxiety Medication

-This indicates the percentage of residents given antianxiety drugs.
-These medications are generally given to residents suffering from depression or anxiety.
+This gauges the percent of long-term care residents which were administered antianxiety drugs.
+These medications are commonly used to treat patients experiencing depression or anxiety.

 Managing Depression Among Residents